serrodcal-k8s/Kafka-Cluster-on-Kubernetes/README.md

 NAME                READY  AGE
 my-kafka            0/3    0s
 my-kafka-zookeeper  0/3    0s

-NOTES:
-### Connecting to Kafka from inside Kubernetes

-You can connect to Kafka by running a simple pod in the K8s cluster like this with a configuration like this:

-  apiVersion: v1
-  kind: Pod
-  metadata:
-    name: testclient
-    namespace: default
-  spec:
-    containers:
-    - name: kafka
-      image: confluentinc/cp-kafka:5.0.1
-      command:
-        - sh
-        - -c
-        - "exec tail -f /dev/null"

-Once you have the testclient pod above running, you can list all kafka topics with:

-  kubectl -n default exec testclient -- /opt/kafka/bin/kafka-topics.sh --zookeeper my-kafka-zookeeper:2181 --list n
-To create a new topic:

-  kubectl -n default exec testclient -- /opt/kafka/bin/kafka-topics.sh --zookeeper my-kafka-zookeeper:2181 --topic test1 --create --partitions 1 --replication-factor 1

-To listen for messages on a topic:

-  kubectl -n default exec -ti testclient -- /opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server my-kafka:9092 --topic test1 --from-beginning

-To stop the listener session above press: Ctrl+C

-To start an interactive message producer session: kubectl -n default exec -ti testclient -- /opt/kafka/bin/kafka-console-producer.sh --broker-list my-kafka-headless:9092 --topic test1

-To create a message in the above session, simply type the message and press "enter" To end the producer session try: Ctrl+C
 ```

 This provides us a mode to test Kafka.
 You can choose this or you can use Kafkacat as given below.